unode/deep-learning-intro/_episodes/04-advanced-layer-types.md

 > ## Explore the data
 >
 > Familiarize yourself with the CIFAR10 dataset.
 To start, consider the following questions:
-> - What is the dimension of a single data point?
+> 1. What is the dimension of a single data point?
 What do you think the dimensions mean?
-> - What is the range of values that your input data takes?
+> 2. What is the range of values that your input data takes?
-> - What is the shape of the labels, and how many labels do we have?
+> 3. What is the shape of the labels, and how many labels do we have?
+> 4. (Optional) Pre-trained models Step 4 of our 'deep learning workflow' is:
+>    'Choose a pre-trained model or build a new architecture from scratch'.
+>    We are going to build a new architecture from scratch to get you familiar with the convolutional neural network basics.
+>    But in the real world you wouldn't do that.
+>    So the challenge is: Browse the web for (more) existing architectures or pre-trained models that are likely to work
+>    well on this type of data.
+Try to understand why they work well for this type of data.
 >
 > > ## Solution
 > >